opencog/atomspace/opencog/persist/sql/README.md

 Optional ODBC drivers
 ---------------------
 Optionally, download and install UnixODBC devel packages.
-Do NOT use IODBC, it fails to support UTF-8.
+Do NOT use IODBC, it fails to support UTF-8!
+It's also buggy when more than a few 100K atoms need to be fetched.

 The Postgres drivers seem to be considerably faster; the use of the ODBC driver is discouraged, unless you really need it or really like it.